The Varieties of Schelling Model Experience: Results

 To connect these two extremes of prospecting vision, a distance-weighted search (s=1) is implemented.
 Under this search procedure, the likelihood of selecting a site for prospecting follows a Gaussian probability function with variance $\sigma^2$ such that sites within a distance of $\sigma$ are more likely to be selected.
-Notably, no distinct intermediate regime emerges between the NN search ($\lim \sigma \to 1$) and random search regimes ($\lim \sigma \to \sqrt{2}L$).
-Instead, $\vartheta_s$ decreases smoothly around $\sigma=r/2$, connecting rules [0,0] and [2,0] at $\rho=0.5$.
+Notably, no distinct intermediate regime emerges between the NN search ($\lim \sigma \to 1$) and random search regimes ($\lim \sigma \to \sqrt{2}L$) in Figure \ref{fig:DW}.
+Instead, $\vartheta_s$ decreases smoothly, connecting rules [0,2] and [2,2] at $\rho=0.5$.
+As discussed in Appendix \ref{sec:Measures}, different segregation metrics show even more clearly how smoothly the distance-weighted search interpolates between the two other rules.